What's On

 What’s On In Auckland This Week, This Month And This Year 2025

-And if, like myself, you’re a deadset weekend warrior, then check out what’s on Friday to Sunday with my carefully crafted blueprint on how not to waste your three weekly days of freedom.
+And if five days of fun just ain't enough, then check out what’s on this weekend with my carefully crafted blueprint on how not to waste your precious three days of freedom.

 Never miss a new opening or upcoming event in Auckland again—get us in your inbox here.